Building a healthier future for our young people

 As part of the MRC funded Mental Health Data Pathfinder award, researchers from the University of Glasgow and University of St Andrews have established a new Scottish Schools Health and Wellbeing Improvement Research Network (SHINE) and are inviting schools to sign up to become members of SHINE.
 Pupil health and academic attainment are intertwined.
 Healthier pupils have higher attainment.
 Adolescence is a critical period for young people’s health and wellbeing.
 About three quarters of all psychiatric disorders begin before age 18 but mental health research during childhood and adolescence has been relatively neglected compared to research within older age groups.
 The aim of SHINE is to support improvements in health and wellbeing amongst school-aged children by building a collaboration between schools, researchers and policy-makers.

 Please note that due to the COVID-19 pandemic, the SHINE team is working remotely.
-Any registration forms should be scanned and sent to Dawn.Haughton@glasgow.ac.uk.
-All communications should now be directed to the above e-mail address as we are not in the office.
+To register for membership, please use the online registration form below.
+Dawn.Haughton@glasgow.ac.uk.
+All communications should now be directed to as we are not in the office.
 Thank you.
-Stay distant, stay safe, stay connected!
+Stay distant, stay safe, stay connected